The deputies and the corpse were gone, and the house was sealed. We were standing on the front porch with the sheriff.

-I suppose I could have got a local phone book and made calls from the pay phone next to the Catholic church, but I had the urge to stretch my legs, and to see more of the town than I’d managed to see so far.
+I suppose I could have got a local phone book and made calls from the pay phone next to the Methodist church, but I had the urge to stretch my legs, and to see more of the town than I’d managed to see so far.

 I went to a couple of places that the waitress at the Wagon Wheel had suggested, but they were full up.

-We had often shared rooms in our travels, to save money.
+My employer and I had often shared rooms in our travels, to save money.
 I was used to assessing which types of places would hesitate to rent to an unmarried couple.
-In those places I would present us as husband and wife, which allowed the owners to relax, at least until they observed the age difference and my “wife’s” rather masculine attire — and by that time they usually shrugged and accepted us as peculiar, perhaps, but at least respectable.
+In those places I would present us as husband and wife, which allowed the owners to relax, at least until they observed the age difference and my “wife’s” rather masculine attire – and by that time they usually shrugged and accepted us as peculiar, perhaps, but at least respectable.

-I was heading down Ocean Drive toward the docks, when I saw a small sign in front of a large house, saying they had rooms to rent.
+I was heading down Ocean Drive toward the docks when I saw a small sign in front of a large house, saying they had rooms to rent.
 The little sign hanging below said they had no vacancies, but I decided to try anyway.

 I had no reason to think that the sign was wrong – no elaborate clues that would have impressed my employer, the great detective.
 But I strode up to the front door and knocked.